losadev/gestor-decisiones/frontend/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## Environment Variables

+Create a `.env` file in this directory based on `.env.example` and set the following variable:

+- `VITE_API_URL`: Base URL of the backend API (e.g., `http://localhost:5000/api`).

+This value is used by the Axios wrapper to route requests.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules: